 Overview of Shipping API in Detail

 An API (full form: Application Programming Interface) is programming software that acts as an intermediary between certain software, programs and platforms.
 Each platform likely has its own API and set of APIs that perform designated functions.
-You can see API integrations at work on every social media platform, streaming website and weather applications.
+You can see API integrations at work on every social media platform, streaming website and weather application.

 Facebook uses API integrations to allow users to chat.
 YouTube APIs display their videos on third-party platforms.
 Other applications use APIs to compute and present data or enable certain actions.
 With their myriad of functions, API integrations have been revolutionizing supply chain management for the e-commerce industry.